-- those who have not had IVIg before - those who have switched from another product - where there has been a long interval since the last infusion - where there has been a significant deterioration in health - those who have had a reaction to the current or previous infusion.
+- those who have not had IVIg before - those who switched from another product - where there has been a long interval since the last infusion - where there has been a significant deterioration in health - those who have had a reaction to the current or previous infusion.

 Other patients should be observed for at least 20 minutes.
-Refer to PI, health service procedures & consult treating
+Refer to PI, health service procedure & consult treating doctor.